hapax/hapax.github.io/assets/chuzenji.md

 Disorder is the condition for life as well as death.

 I head back down to the main street.
-Life.
-Perhaps it is more than a fragile sliver, the island of order in a sea of chaos.
+Life, disorder, being and ruin.
+There is more to it than the island of order in a sea of chaos.
-Jeremy England, a brilliant young professor of physics at MIT, has suggested the converse: life is not the island of order, but the waves lapping at the shore, gradually dissolving the landmass into the ocean.
+Jeremy England, a brilliant young physicist at MIT, has suggested that life is not the island of order, but the waves lapping at the shore, gradually dissolving the landmass into the ocean.
-It is a surface phenomenon, a skin of chaos, which has evolved in accord with thermodynamics not to preserve order but to dissipate it with maximum efficiency; England calls this "dissipation-driven adaptation".
+It is a surface phenomenon: a skin of chaos which has evolved, in accord with thermodynamics, not to preserve order but to dissipate it with maximum efficiency; England calls this "dissipation-driven adaptation".
-If England is correct, life is the genius of ruin, and there is no better illustration than the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.
+If he is correct, life is the genius of ruin, the pre-eminent revolver of the door.
+There is no better illustration than the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.

 <figure>